The Importance of Tick & Flea Control

-At ABC, we use a holistic approach to address flea infestations.
+At ABC, our flea exterminators use a holistic approach to address infestations.
 We start by treating the inside of your home and your yard and then apply scientifically-proven solutions in your attic and crawl spaces.
-Since our technicians need a few hours to fully treat your property and for the products to dry, we ask that our customers and their pets be away from home during these service calls.
+Since our technicians need a few hours to treat your property thoroughly and for the products to dry, we ask that our customers and their pets be away from home during these service calls.

-- Ask you questions about your pest problem to get a better idea of the severity and extent of the issue
+- Ask yourself questions about your pest problem to get a better idea of the severity of the issue

-- Conduct an initial assessment of your property to understand where fleas or ticks might be as well as any wildlife that may have introduced these pests onto your property
+- Conduct an initial assessment of your property to understand where fleas ticks might be and any wildlife that may have introduced these pests onto your property.

 - If necessary, confirm which pests are on your property